soyum2222/sharpshooter/Readme.md

 ### Sharpshooter

-    Sharpshooter is a reliable reliability network protocol useing UDP
+    Sharpshooter is a reliability network protocol useing UDP

     It has a very simple congestion control , send windows , defer ack and more